 The dawning of October saw the fashion world descend on Paris to experience what is arguably the most highly anticipated of fashion weeks.

-With highly influential and renowned designers: Lanvin, about it dosage Givenchy, this and Chanel showcasing their collections for SS10, you would be forgiven for thinking that Paris was only about the ubiquitous fashion houses.
+With highly influential and renowned designers: Lanvin, information pills Givenchy, and Chanel showcasing their collections for SS10, you would be forgiven for thinking that Paris was only about the ubiquitous fashion houses.
 Whilst the presence of big name designers and celebrities alike was a mathematical certainty, thankfully there was one big ethical reason to keep an eye on Paris.